LiXiang618/Strategy-Report-Generator/README.md

 The green color indicates positive return, the red color indicates negative return, and the greater the loss is, the darker the color is; the yellow color means the gain or loss is rather small; the white color means the month is not included in the backtest period.

+The values in the cells are in percentage.